 2001 – Stratis was acquired by Regus.
 Stratis had 12 centers with 3 under development for a $10 million deal.

-2002 – Premier Business Centers (officially Premier Office Centers, LLC) was founded in Irvine, California.
+2002 – Premier Workspaces (formerly Premier Business Centers) was founded in Irvine, California.
 Under CEO Jeff Reinstein, the company has grown from 9 locations to over 90 centers across 57 cities, and is the largest privately held provider of executive suites in the United States.

 2003 – Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a high-end serviced office operator in London.
 2003 was also the year that Office Evolution, a franchising workspace model, was founded by Mark Hemmeter.
 In 2005, EOG was sold to Morgan Stanley Real Estate Fund.
 In 2013, when EOG operated 28 serviced office locations in London, it was bought by Queensgate Investments and rebranded in 2014 to become London Executive Offices (LEO).